mrtnzrm2/LinkNodeCommunity/README.md

 <!-- TODO: add PyPI, build, docs, and coverage badges when available -->

-## Why This README Works
-- Starts with a concise elevator pitch, then dives into actionable sections (overview, install, quickstart, API)
-- Surfaces project logistics—tests, data, roadmap, citation—so contributors can orient quickly
-- Connects the software to its scientific context and references, a best practice for research-grade packages

 ## Table of Contents
 - [Overview](#overview)
 - [Key Features](#key-features)